masseelch/elk/README.md

 // Fields of the Pet.
 func (Pet) Fields() []ent.Field {
 	return []ent.Field{
+		field.Int("age").
+			// Validator will only be called if the request body has a
+			// non nil value for the field 'age'.
+			Optional().
+			// Works for built-in validators.
+			Positive(),
 		field.String("name").
-			// Works with built-in validators.
+			// Works for built-in validators.
 			MinLen(3).
-			// Works with custom validators.
+			// Works for custom validators.
 			Validate(func(s string) error {
 				if strings.ToLower(s) == s {
 					return errors.New("group name must begin with uppercase") }
 				return nil
 			}),
+		// Enums are validated against the allowed values. field.Enum("color").
+			Values("red", "blue", "green", "yellow"),
 	}
 }